kangqiao-ctrl/Sparkov_Data_Generation/README.md

 # Generate Fake Credit Card Transaction Data, Including Fraudulent Transactions

-Note: Version v1.0 behavior has changed in such a way that it runs much faster, however transaction files are chunked, so that several files get generated per profile.
-If your downstream process expects 1 file per profile, please checkout the v0.5 release branch `release/v0.5`.

 ## General Usage

 In this version, the general usage has changed: